What does the future hold for North Korean POWs in Ukraine? – DW – 01/16/2025

 "Whether they choose to return or not, the authorities in North Korea will not want news of what has happened in Russia to be passed on to the rest of the population."

-Shigemura believes that Kim Jong Un's decision to commit troops to Vladimir Putin's war was a mistake because it will be virtually impossible to quell rumors when the soldiers return home or their family members are told they are dead.
+Shigemura believes that Kim's decision to commit troops to Vladimir Putin's war was a mistake because it will be virtually impossible to quell rumors when the soldiers return home or their family members are told they are dead.

 "It is a huge headache for the government there because the last thing they want is for the troops to come back and talk about it," he said.